How do you save money in Malaysia? What works? What doesn’t?

 Why: Never got around to actually going.
 See upcoming Pasar Percuma events in this FB group.

 Why: Look, I like cycling and everything, but it’s not realistic to depend on them.
-I have a bicycle here in Ipoh and I use it to go to the gym, but stray dogs and road bullies scare the crap out of me.
+I used cycle when I lived in Ipoh and I used it to go to the gym, but stray dogs and road bullies scare the crap out of me.

 Please, if you see cyclists on the road, can you be extra nice to them?
 Don’t drive too near to them, and let them go first.